mdn/browser-compat-data/docs/data-guidelines/README.md

 Strong signals of negative impact include:

 - Bug reports filed by web developers shortly after a new implementation has shipped
-- Many bug report filed by web developers or many comments from web developers on existing bug reports
+- Many bug reports filed by web developers or many comments from web developers on existing bug reports
 - Several independent blog or social media posts about a bug
 - Interop proposals with upvotes